Defining Assets on Financial Aid Applications

 - Any other property owned

 What about the CSS Profile?

 Just under 200 colleges and universities require submission of the CSS Profile, in addition to the FAFSA, to apply for financial aid.
 The Profile requires more information than the FAFSA, and you'll need to pretty much report every asset on the Profile.
 So even those assets that you left off the FAFSA will be asked about should you need to complete the Profile.

-If you have further questions about assets or any other topic related to the financial aid process, please contact us at firstname.lastname@example.org or (800) 449-MEFA (6332).
+If you have further questions about assets or any other topic related to the financial aid process, please contact us at email@example.com or (800) 449-MEFA (6332).
 You can also learn more about financial aid by watching one of our recorded webinars.
-Check out College Financing, Understanding the FAFSA, or The CSS Profile anytime.
+Check out Financial Aid 101, Understanding the FAFSA, or What to Know about the CSS Profile anytime.